doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 As a rule, don't merge ESPs with dialogue.
 Scripts, if they are few and short, may be safe to merge.

 ## Load Order
 Generally, ESPs should remain in the order that they were installed in this guide.
+However, in some cases  re-ordering is required.

-Additional re-ordering may be required.
-Ensure the following load *first* (i.e. at the very top) in your load order:
+Ensure the following plugins load *first* (i.e. at the very top) in your load order, in this order:
 1. Morrowind.esm
 1. Tribunal.esm
 1. Bloodmoon.esm